 Who is Mubo?

-The facade of the Droid Depot will include four audio-animatronic droids lined up in a fashion that’s not too dissimilar from how the Jawas arrayed their robots for Owen Lars and Luke Skywalker in Episode IV: A New Hope – the universal sign of droids being up for sale.
-Although these are, in reality, set dressing as opposed to movable merchandise, guests will still be able to interact with them as they beep, squawk, and swivel, and they’re sure to be one of the most popular photo-ops in the entirety of Star Wars: Galaxy’s Edge.
+The facade of Droid Depot includes four audio-animatronic droids lined up in a fashion that’s not too dissimilar from how the Jawas arrayed their robots for Owen Lars and Luke Skywalker in Episode IV: A New Hope – the universal sign of droids being up for sale.
+Although these are, in reality, set dressing as opposed to movable merchandise, guests are still able to interact with them as they beep, squawk, and swivel, making for a great photo-op.

 Think of this as the perfect scene-setter for the experience that is about to unfold inside for you (and your guest).